What is a Snow Moon? The February Full Moon’s Spiritual Meaning

 When Is the Snow Moon?

 The Snow Moon is February’s full moon.
-It comes after the Wolf Moon that starts the year’s full moon cycle and the Worm Moon that arrives with spring.
+It comes after the Wolf Moon that starts the year’s full moon cycle and the Worm Moon that arrives near Ostara, the spring equinox.

 February’s full moon is generally regarded as the last moon of winter.
-The next full moon is the Worm Moon, which reflects the thawing transition as spring finally arrives.
-We are in the final throes of winter.
+The next full moon is the Worm Moon, which reflects the thawing transition as spring finally arrives and the birds feast on worms and grubs.
+We are in the final clutch of winter, the end of the season.

 Snow Moon Spiritual Meaning

 Despite the bleakness of some of its associated names, this moon is a hopeful sign of spring on the horizon.
-It channels similar themes that are celebrated during Imbolc on February 1-2 (some cultures celebrate Imbolc on the first nice day that feels like spring).
+It channels similar themes that are celebrated during Imbolc on February 1-2.

-The Snow Moon reminds us that there is a source of light in the darkness, that the storm is nearly over, and that warmth will soon return to awaken the sleeping world.
-We begin to stir and think about the bird songs and buds of spring’s thaw.
+The Snow Moon reminds us that there’s a source of light in the darkness, that the storm is nearly over even though it feels like our reserves are almost gone, and that warmth will soon return to awaken the sleeping world.
+We begin to notice the bird songs and think about the buds of spring’s upcoming thaw, and we become more attuned to the tiniest shifts of nature stirring.

-This full moon often comes with some restlessness.
-Our time of rest of almost over, and we can feel it.
+This full moon typically comes with a sense of building restlessness.
+Our hibernation is almost over, and we can feel it.
 The days are getting noticeably longer.
 Chances are, you’ve already started to feel your energy change.
-Maybe you’ve already started spring cleaning, or you’ve been inspired to tackle a new project.
+Maybe you’ve started spring cleaning, or you’ve been inspired to tackle a new project or take a walk outside to get some fresh air and escape the cramped stuffiness of your home.

 Snow Moon Altar Tips, Colors, & Crystals